 - The programme will improve connectivity and reliability for passenger services and provide additional capacity to meet demand for more rail freight between the Port of Felixstowe, the West Midlands and the north to support sustainable, long-term economic growth.

 Commenting on the funding announcement, James Wild MP said:

 “I’ve campaigned for better rail services for North West Norfolk and this is an important step in delivering improvements to unlock more regular services between Lynn, Cambridge, and London.
 Investing in rail connections is an important part of the government’s agenda to boost growth across the country.

 Improving capacity at this bottleneck will bring benefits to existing passengers and businesses as well as attract new investment to drive long-term growth in the local area.”

-In February 2020, James, along with other Norfolk MPs, met the Chancellor to make the case for funding for these enhancements.
+- James, along with other Norfolk MPs, met the Chancellor to make the case for funding for these enhancements.
 In May 2020, James met with the Rail Minister to review the Strategic Outline Business Case that Network Rail developed and to underline the strategic importance of these plans for West Norfolk and the wider region.